codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2023/codeporting-translator-cs2cpp-23-4.md

 1. Fixed ambiguity in getting types of boxed objects.
 1. Removed circular dependency between `boxed_value.h` and `object_ext.h` files.
 1. Zip stream is reset now to allow reading after an unsuccessful attempt.
-1. Property overriding now checks handle when getter and setter declared in different interfaces.
+1. Property overriding now checks the handle when getter and setter are declared in different interfaces.
-1. Unnecessary `CppConstMethod` attribute for `ICollection` indexer is removed.
+1. Unnecessary `CppConstMethod` attribute for the `ICollection` indexer is removed.
 1. Fixed generation of parameterized boolean tests.
-1. Added new feature to keep CRC stream position.
+1. Added a new feature to keep CRC stream position.

 ## Full List of Issues Covering all Changes in this Release ##